A Recursive Algorithm for Mining Association Rules: Abstract

 \section{Abstract}

 Mining frequent itemsets and association rules is an essential task within data mining and data analysis.
 In this paper, we introduce PrefRec, a recursive algorithm for finding frequent itemsets and association rules.
 Its main advantage is its recursiveness with respect to the items.
 It is particularly efficient for updating the mining process when new items are added to the database or when some are excluded.
 We present in a complete way the logic of the algorithm, and give some of its applications.
 After that, we carry out an experimental study on the effectiveness of PrefRec.
-We first make the time performance comparison with Apriori and Eclat, two very popular frequent itemset mining algorithms.
-Then, we do experiments to test the update capabilities of our algorithm.
+We first compare the execution times with some very popular frequent itemset mining algorithms.
+Then, we do experiments to test the updating capabilities of our algorithm.

 \paragraph{Key words and phrases} Association Rule; Frequent Itemset; Data Mining; Recursive Algorithm.